 5. Align the second panel female edge with the starter panel male edge.
 Panels must be flush to one another.
 Remember, panels should hook onto drip edge.
-6. Lightly compress and snap panel over clips at the seam.
-Snap panels from the eave to the ridge.
-Screw the second panel in place using low-profile pancake screws and panel clips.
+6. Lightly press panel over clips at the seam.
+Seat panels from the eave to the ridge, then run seamer from eave to ridge.
+Attach the second panel in place using TEC screws and panel clips.
 7. Continue to apply panels as in steps 5 and 6.